 Learn how to make your own homemade uncrustables and save a TON of money.
 These DIY Uncrustables are easy to make and budget friendly!

-How to Make your Own Homemade Uncrustables – $0.19 Per Sandwich!
+Make Your Own Homemade Uncrustables – As Low As $0.19 Per Sandwich!

 It really is the little things in life that get me excited!

 Several years ago, I ordered my very own decruster tool from Amazon to make homemade uncrustables.
 Once it arrived in my mailbox, I whipped up exactly 20 DIY uncrustables and got them ready to go.

 At the time, my kids were getting ready to go back to school (it was two weeks before), but I was so excited to try this and get them done!